Trial cannabis crop in Mataura does 'incredibly well'

 Trials would be undertaken at Lincoln University to confirm it was suitable as stock food.

-Seedlings were already been grown for next year's crop but the planting plan had been modified.
+Seedlings were already being grown for next year's crop but the planting plan had been modified.

 This year, the plants would spend September in tunnel houses on farms before being planted out in October.